syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to set the width of each gallery content.
+Sets the width of each gallery content.